Srialok01/healthcheck/replit.md

-# Website Health Checker
+# Website Health Checker API

 ## Overview

-This is a Streamlit-based web application that provides comprehensive website health monitoring capabilities.
-The application allows users to check website status, response times, SSL certificate validity, and other health metrics for single or multiple URLs.
-It features a clean, user-friendly interface with configurable options for timeout settings and redirect handling.
+This project has been transformed from a Streamlit web application into a comprehensive Python API utility for website health monitoring.
+The API provides programmatic access to health checking capabilities including HTTP status verification, response time measurement, SSL certificate validation, and redirect handling.
+It supports both single and bulk URL checking with detailed reporting and summary statistics.

 ## User Preferences